Rentals with Rose

 Part of your retirement plan was to purchase a simple cabin and rural property, what has simple living taught you?

-Living simply can save money, enjoying nature is free.
+Simple living can save money, enjoying nature is free.
 We bought the property before we retired, we didn’t have to drive all over to various parks or take expensive vacations.
 If you have a pond or pool you can enjoy staying in spending time with your family and friends.

 Do you still budget now that you are retired?